 Smarty can lower his Trainer Difficult setting to reduce resistance changes.
 Zwift racers seem to prefer a setting of 20-40% to help reduce the yo-yoing that goes on otherwise.

 If Smarty simply must stop pedaling on a longer descent, he should get up to a good speed (~36MPH or ~58km/hr) then stop pedaling entirely to be taken into the supertuck.
 He will probably be able to keep up with Classy in this position, even if she’s hammering away on the descent.

 Go Forth and Group Up

-I hope this helps classic riders as well as smart trainer riders hang with the group on social rides, and stay in the pack on races.
+I hope this helps everyone hang with the group on social rides, and stay in the pack on races.
 Ride on!